graded-cs-resources/IB-Computer-Science-Notes/paper1/np3.1_network_types.md

 **Virtual Local Area Network**

-A VLAN is a *logical* network that takes some computers from a large LAN (or computers from multiple LANs) and configures them to work together as if they were a smaller LAN.
+A VLAN is a *logical* network that takes some computers from a large LAN  and configures them to work together as if they were a smaller LAN.
 It is usually used to separate large networks into smaller "logical" networks.

 Example: a large organzation make make a virtual LAN for all of their computer programmers, a different virtual LAN for all of their managers, and a third virtual LAN for all of their marketing department.

+## VPN

+**Virtual Private Network**

+A virtual private network or VPN is a way of connecting remote computers that are far apart together *as if* they were a single local network.
+More information about this will be discussed in a later notes page.

 ## PAN